johnjones4/white-vest/Readme.md

 ![Project Icon](doc/whitevest.svg)

-# White Vest: WARNING UNDER REWRITE
+# White Vest:

 [![White Vest Build](https://github.com/johnjones4/white-vest/actions/workflows/build.yml/badge.svg)](https://github.com/johnjones4/white-vest/actions/workflows/build.yml)

 ![Telemetry](doc/telemetry.gif)

-White Vest is a project for collecting, logging, emitting, and visualizing telemetry from a model rocket containing an inboard Raspberry Pi Zero with another Raspberry Pi receiving telemetry.
+White Vest is a project for collecting, logging, emitting, and visualizing telemetry from a model rocket containing an inboard Raspberry Pi Zero with an Arduino receiving telemetry.
 To learn more about this project, visit my [blog post](https://johnjonesfour.com/2020/10/03/model-rocket-telemetry-part-1/) documenting it.
 This project is named after the iconic [white vest that flight director Gene Kranz wore during Apollo 13](https://airandspace.si.edu/stories/editorial/gene-kranz%E2%80%99s-apollo-13-vest).

 ## Hardware

-This project requires two Raspberry Pis: one for inboard the rocket, ideally a Pi Zero, and one for ground telemetry reception.
+This project requires a Raspberry Pi Zero for the inboard systems and an Arduino for ground telemetry reception.

 ### Inboard